 Snowboarding is one of the most exciting winter activities on the mountain.
 First emerging in 1965, the sport really rose in popularity in the late 70’s and early 80’s, and has been radically modernised from its original patent of two skis strapped together, to the single board we know of today.

-Most snowboarders can appreciate that resorts that work so well for skiers, are not a “one-size-fits-all” for their boarder friends, and so we’ve put together a handy guide to the best resorts for snowboarders out there.
+Most snowboarders can appreciate that resorts that work so well for skiers, are not a “one-size-fits-all” for their boarder friends, and so we’ve put together a handy guide to the best resorts for snowboarders in the world.

 Best for: Après lovers